twright/Easy-Comment-Uploads/readme.txt

 = Coming soon =

- * Options page
+ * Options page.
- * Moving uploaded files to somewhere more sensible (e.g. uploads/comments on standard Wordpress and the blogs folder for Mu)
+ * Moving uploaded files to somewhere more sensible (e.g. uploads/comments on standard Wordpress and the blogs folder for Mu).
- * Internationalisation support including BR_pt translation
- * Uploads for Buddypress wires
+ * New translations including BR_pt, French and German.
- * Increased theme compatibility (testing needed)
+ * Increased theme compatibility (testing needed).
- * More UI niceness :-)
+ * More UI niceness :-) .

 *(hopefully I should get round to doing these quite soon, consider it as a rough roadmap to version 1.0)*